frankframework/frank-manual/docs/source/helloIbis.rst

 to the pipe named "HelloDockerWorld".
 The ``<Exit>`` tag defines the state in which processing can end.
 In our case, we have one state that we name "success".
-It can be referenced from other pipes by its path "EXIT".
+It can be referenced from pipes by its path "EXIT".

 Pipes and forwards
 ------------------